 Why United Airlines Is Too Big To Fail

-United’s stock fell over 30% on March 18, 2020, alone, a loss even greater than its competitors.
-The company’s share price now sits more than 77% below its all-time high from just 2018.
-In spite of its cost-reduction moves, at least $50 billion will be required to support the U.S. airline industry, according to United and its fellow carriers.
-Without government assistance or an unexpected rapid resolution to the coronavirus crisis, United could be one of the airlines landing in bankruptcy, according to the Centre for Aviation report.
+United’s stock fell over 30% on March 18 alone, a loss even greater than its competitors.
+The company’s share price now sits more than 62% below its all-time high from November 2018.
+In spite of its cost-reduction moves, United reported a net adjusted loss of $2.6 billion in its latest quarter, with revenues down 87.1% year-over-year.
+The development of a viable coronavirus vaccine could be critical to the future operations of United and other airlines.

 Marriott, along with other global hotel chains, is in the midst of a standstill.
 With people around the world told to self-quarantine and global airline flights grinding to a halt, hotel occupancy is plummeting.
-Marriott, the world’s largest hotel company, is furloughing tens of thousands of workers during the crisis.
-On the customer service side, Marriott is allowing fee-free changes to all reservations through April 30, which will no doubt result in further cancellations.
+Marriott, the world’s largest hotel company, extended furloughs to Oct.
+2. On the customer service side, Marriott is allowing fee-free changes up to 24 hours before a stay to all reservations through Sept.
+30, which will no doubt result in frequent cancellations.
+Ultimately, the pandemic will end and travelers will need places to stay, which pushes Marriott into too-big-to-fail consideration.

 Why Marriott Is Too Big To Fail